MOTHER’S DAY EGG BOX FLOWERS!

 • I found blu tack a useful tool to help stand the straws in for painting.

-• The large egg box trays that don’t have lids have more defined egg cups and are easier to cut out, although you can still manage to remove decent round shapes from the newer style egg boxes.
+• The large egg box trays that don’t have lids have more defined egg cups and are easier to cut out, although you can still remove decent round shapes from the newer-style egg boxes.

-• I found tearing out the egg cup, was a bit more easier to handle, rather than try to cut it with a pair of scissors.
+• I found tearing out the egg cup was a bit easier to handle, than trying to cut it with a pair of scissors.

 • The egg box itself is not an easy material to paint on, so you may need to apply paint a few times to get a good colour, it seems to repel paint, but keep going with it.